South Carolina Golf Cart Insurance (2026)

 Do I need insurance for a golf cart on Hilton Head Island?

-Yes, if you drive your golf cart on any public roads on Hilton Head Island.
-Hilton Head is one of the premier golf cart communities in the nation, with extensive cart paths and lanes.
-All carts on public roads must be registered and insured.
-Many Hilton Head golf cart dealers and local insurance agents specialize in cart policies and can help you find affordable coverage.
+Yes, if you drive your golf cart on public roads on Hilton Head Island.
+South Carolina public-road golf cart permits require proof of liability insurance.
+Many Hilton Head golf cart dealers and local insurance agents specialize in cart policies and can help you find coverage.

 Do I need insurance for a golf cart at Myrtle Beach?

 Yes, if you drive your golf cart on public roads in the Myrtle Beach area.
-Many Myrtle Beach communities allow golf carts on certain streets, but they must be registered and insured.
+South Carolina requires proof of liability insurance for public-road golf cart permits.
 During peak tourist season, traffic increases significantly, making insurance especially important.
 Rental companies typically include basic coverage in their fees, but check the details of what is covered.

 Related Resources